Economics is the study of how individuals, firms and nations make choices when confronted with limited resources.

 They are exposed to microeconomic issues that are relevant to decision-making for individuals, in private business, and in formulating public policy.

-The Department of Economics at the Cook School offer a variety of graduate and undergraduate programs for students interested in pursuing a career path in economics.
+The Department of Economics at the Cook School offers a variety of graduate and undergraduate programs for students interested in pursuing a career path in economics.
 Along with our various programs and clubs, our students are able to apply what they learn in their profession and their everyday lives.